nextgis/docs_ngweb/source/layers.rst

    Create resource dialog for lookup table

-In the opened dialog enter a display name.

-"Keyname" field is optional.

 You can also add resource description and metadata on the corresponding tabs.

 Switch from "Resource" tab to the "Lookup table" tab, which is presented on :numref:`ngweb_creating_a_new_directory_group`.
 Add data in the “key-value” format.
+You can also import a pre-made lookup table from a CSV file.

 .. figure:: _static/ngweb_creating_a_new_lookuptable_en.png
    :name: ngweb_creating_a_new_directory_group